privacy-scaling-explorations/sonobe/README.md

 In other words, it allows to prove efficiently that $z_n = F(...~F(F(F(F(z_0, w_0), w_1), w_2), ...), w_{n-1})$.

 ### Overview of sonobe

-Sonobe is a folding schemes modular library to fold R1CS instances in an Incremental Verifiable computation (IVC) style.
-It also provides the tools required to generate a zkSNARK out of an IVC proof and to verify it on Ethereum's EVM.
+Sonobe is a folding schemes modular library to fold arithmetic circuit instances in an incremental verifiable computation (IVC) style.
+It also provides the tools required to generate a zkSNARK proof out of an IVC proof and to verify it on Ethereum's EVM.

 The development flow using Sonobe looks like:

 1. Define a circuit to be folded
-2. Set which folding scheme to be used (eg. Nova)
+2. Set which folding scheme to be used (eg. Nova with CycleFold)
 3. Set a final decider to generate the final proof (eg. Spartan over Pasta curves)
 4. Generate the the decider verifier